The lumbar stabilization exercise program includes a range of exercises that typically progress from beginning to more advanced:

-Hamstring Stretch - A passive exercise using little muscle effort.
+A passive exercise using little muscle effort.
 Lay on the floor with knees bent and feet on the floor.
-Find the neutral spine position and maintain it while slowly straightening one leg and lifting the heel toward the ceiling while supporting the back of the thigh with both hands (Figure 1).
+Find the neutral spine position and maintain it while slowly straightening one leg and lifting the heel toward the ceiling while supporting the back of the thigh with both hands.
 Hold for 10 to 30 seconds and repeat with other leg.
 Do 3 repetitions.
-Can make the leg muscles static too by using a wall to straighten the leg while resting the leg muscles.
+The leg muscles can be made static, too, by using a wall to straighten the leg while resting the leg muscles.

-Pelvic Tilt - An active exercise from one position, where the abdominal muscles are isolated and used to move the spine.
+An active exercise from one position, where the abdominal muscles are isolated and used to move the spine.
 Lay on the floor with knees bent and feet flat on the floor.
-Tighten stomach muscle and pull the lower back to the floor (Figure 2).
+Tighten stomach muscle and pull the lower back to the floor.
 Hold for 10 seconds.
 Do 3 to 5 repetitions.

-Arm/Leg Raises - A more dynamic exercise introduces movement of the arms and/or legs to challenge the neutral spine; this exercise is for the hip abductors.
+A more dynamic exercise introduces movement of the arms and/or legs to challenge the neutral spine; this exercise is for the hip abductors.
 Lie on one side with lower arm bent under head and upper arm resting with hand on floor near chest.
 Bend both knees and flex hips and find neutral spine position.
 Slowly raise upper leg 8 to 10 inches and lower.
-Do 5 to 10 repetitions and repeat on opposite side (Figure 3).
+Do 5 to 10 repetitions and repeat on opposite side.

-Exercise Ball Bridges - An advanced stabilization exercise that introduces unpredictable movement that must be responded to (the movement of the ball).
+An advanced stabilization exercise that introduces unpredictable movement that must be responded to (the movement of the ball).
 Lay on floor with both feet propped up on the exercise ball with legs straight and arms relaxed to the sides.
-Find the neutral spine position and hold while slowly tightening the buttock muscle to lift the buttocks off the floor 2-3 inches (Figure 4).
+Find the neutral spine position and hold while slowly tightening the buttock muscle to lift the buttocks off the floor 2 to 3 inches.

 - Flexibility is key to successful lumbar stabilization training, because flexibility allows the muscles to assume the neutral position easily.